 For patients with hepatic metastases, surgical debulking, while not curative, may relieve symptoms and, in certain instances, prolong survival.
-In addition, locoregional therapies for liver metastases could include transarterial chemoembolization (TACE), bland embolization, radioembolization with yttrium-90 microspheres, and radiofrequency ablation.
-Other promising treatments for progressive disease include everolimus, a mammalian target of rapamycin (mTOR) inhibitor, and newly developed peptide receptor radionuclides.
+In addition, locoregional therapies for liver metastases could include transarterial chemoembolization (TACE), bland embolization, radioembolization with yttrium-90 microspheres, or radiofrequency ablation.
+Other promising treatments for metastatic or recurrent disease include everolimus, a mammalian target of rapamycin (mTOR) inhibitor, and newly developed peptide receptor radionuclides.

 Radiation therapy is unsuccessful, in part because of the poor tolerance of normal hepatic tissue to radiation.

-Flushing also can be treated with phenothiazines (eg, prochlorperazine 5 to 10 mg or chlorpromazine 25 to 50 mg orally every 6 hours).
+Flushing also can be treated with phenothiazines (eg, prochlorperazine 5 to 10 mg orally every 6 hours or chlorpromazine 25 to 50 mg orally every 6 hours).
 Histamine type 2 (H2) blockers may also be used.
 Phentolamine (an alpha-blocker) 5 to 15 mg IV has prevented experimentally induced flushes.
 Corticosteroids (eg, prednisone 5 mg orally every 6 hours) may be useful for severe flushing caused by bronchial carcinoids.

 Diarrhea may be controlled by

 Codeine 15 mg orally every 4 to 6 hours